Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Transformations

 \begin{proof} We construct an incremental data structure that supports $O(\log n)$-time farthest-point queries on the current sequence of points, $\langle p_1, p_2, \dots, p_n \rangle$, and supports appending a new point $p_{n+1}$ to the sequence provided that this change maintains the invariant that the vertices remain in convex position and in counterclockwise order.
 Thus the insertion order equals the index order and equals the counterclockwise traversal order of a convex polygon.
 The data structure runs on a pointer machine in which each node has bounded in-degree.
 Thus we can apply the partial-persistence transform of \cite{Driscoll-Sarnak-Sleator-Tarjan-1989} and obtain the ability to support farthest-point queries on any prefix of the inserted points in $O(\log n)$ time.
 The space usage becomes proportional to the number of pointer changes during the insertions.

-We consider the ordered tree $T$ formed by the finite segments of the farthest-point Voronoi diagram, ignoring their precise geometry; see Figure~\ref{farthest point}.
-More precisely, the \emph{farthest-point Voronoi diagram} \cite[Section~6.3]{Preparata-Shamos-1993} divides the plane into $n$ cells by classifying each point $q$ in the plane according to which of $p_1, p_2, \dots, p_n$ is the farthest from~$q$.
+We consider the expanded rooted binary tree $T$ formed by the edges of the farthest-point Voronoi diagram, ignoring their exact geometry; see Figure~\ref{farthest point}.
+To define $T$ precisely, recall that the \emph{farthest-point Voronoi diagram} \cite[Section~6.3]{Preparata-Shamos-1993} divides the plane into $n$ cells by classifying each point $q$ in the plane according to which of $p_1, p_2, \dots, p_n$ is the farthest from~$q$.
 The \emph{farthest-point Delaunay triangulation} \cite{Eppstein-1992-farthest} is the dual of the farthest-point Voronoi diagram, i.e., it triangulates the convex polygon with vertices $p_1, p_2, \dots, p_n$ by connecting two vertices whenever the corresponding Voronoi cells share an edge.
-We consider the dual tree $T$ of this farthest-point Delaunay triangulation of the convex polygon, i.e., the dual graph excluding the infinite region exterior to the convex polygon.
-Each edge in this tree corresponds to (a nongeometric representation of) a finite edge of the farthest-point Voronoi diagram, which is the bisector of two of the points $p_i$ and $p_j$ that are adjacent in the Delaunay triangulation.
-Each node in the tree represents a vertex in the farthest-point Voronoi diagram, or equivalently a triangle in the farthest-point Delaunay triangulation, and therefore has degree $d \leq 3$, where any degree deficit corresponds to $3-d$ infinite rays in the farthest-point Voronoi diagram not represented in the tree~$T$.
+(If a vertex of the Voronoi diagram has degree more than three, we conceptually split it into a tiny, arbitrarily chosen binary tree.)